 The candidate having passed B.Sc.
-Hons.
-Physics Degree (10+2+3 system of education) with at least 50% marks from Guru Nanak Dev University or any other examination recognized equivalent there to by the University/college.
+Degree (10+2+3 system of education) (with Physics, Chemistry and Mathematics) or (Physics, Mathematics and Computer Sciences) or (Physics, Mathematics and Electronics) or who has studied Physics as compulsory subject in all the three years of the B.Sc.
+Degree class with at least 50% marks from Guru Nanak Dev University or any other examination recognized equivalent there toby the University/college.